Skip to content

 1. App ID Accuracy: Verify all CA policies targeting Copilot reference the correct Enterprise Copilot Platform App ID: fb8d773d-7ef8-4ec0-a117-179f88add510

-2. March 2026 Enforcement Audit: Confirm CA policy audit for "All resources + exclusion" patterns has been completed; document remediation actions taken
+2. May 2026 Enforcement Verification: Confirm CA policy audit for "All resources + exclusion" patterns has been completed; confirm post-enforcement sign-in logs show expected behavior; document remediation actions taken

 3. MFA Enforcement: Attempt to access Copilot without MFA — confirm access is blocked and MFA prompt is presented